idvorkin/idvorkin.github.io/_d/time-off-2023-04.md

 - Went to circus
 - Got Zach his A&W diet rootbeer
 - POUTINE!!
-- Kids complaining about me doing stretches
+- Kids complaining about me doing stretches (Second hand embarassent)
 - Zach thinking we were sleeping in the Tesla
 - Guy on airplane saying he loved my enthusiasim.
+- Second City, me on stage, Amelia AirHart, and Amelia doing an easter skit, For not having to talk to peope
+- Taking Zach to improv dojo (it was fun,and he loved it)
+- Cold plunge, then hottub, then sauna, and then massage chair

 ## Success Stories

 - Supported Tori in working when she needed to work
-- TBD: Get kids to the pool
+- Getting kids to the pool

 ## Top Learnings